SABS-R3/software-engineering-day6/_episodes/08-continuous-integration.md

 Code coverage is a metric used to describe how much code in a software project is hit when the unit tests are run.
 In its simplest form, this is the proportion of the lines of code that get executed when you run the unit tests.

-Code coverage is no guarantee that the unit tests are any good: but, nevertheless, code coverage is an important metric for helping to assess how well tested a codebase is.
+Code coverage is no guarantee that the unit tests are any good.
+But, nevertheless, code coverage is an important metric for helping to assess how well tested a codebase is.

 In this section, you are going to calculate the code coverage of your Python project, which you will then visualise using a third party tool called [Codecov](https://codecov.io/).
 Codecov is free for public repositories.